leonguyen52/sprout-track/app/api/authReadme.md

      - `recordFailedAttempt(ip)`: Records a failed login attempt for an IP
      - `resetFailedAttempts(ip)`: Resets failed attempts for an IP after successful login
    - The lockout system is used in the authentication process to prevent brute force attacks

+4. **System Account Protection**:
+   - System caretaker accounts (loginId '00') are automatically disabled when regular caretakers exist for a family
+   - This prevents unauthorized access using default system credentials after a family has been properly configured
+   - Failed attempts to use disabled system accounts are logged and count toward IP lockout limits
+   - Each family's system account is independently managed - configuring caretakers in one family doesn't affect others

 ## Best Practices